 Notes & Tips

-If you dislike applesauce or have apple allergies, use 1/4 cup of canola oil and 1/4 cup of water instead.
+If you dislike applesauce or have apple allergies, use 1/4 cup of coconut oil and 1/4 cup of water instead.

 - The apples & cranberries REALLY take it up a notch, but if you're not a fan, try chopped walnuts and dark chocolate instead.

 - Use whatever flour you have on hand.
 The ratio I used was my own preference.
 You can go with all-purpose, whole wheat, einkorn wheat, etc. Using only whole wheat flour will likely make the muffins denser, though.
 Keep that in mind.